 You’ll also want to prepare the quinoa, which takes about 15 minutes to cook.
 This way is a great recipe for using up leftover quinoa, by the way, and it works whether the quinoa is hot, warm, or cold.

 If this all seems like a lot of steps, don’t worry.
-You can simplify this hummus bowl recipe, substitute other ingredients, or even make this recipe vegan … I’m including tons of tips in the next section, so keep reading.
+You can simplify this hummus bowl recipe, substitute other ingredients, use up leftovers, or even make this recipe vegan … I’m including tons of tips in the next section, so keep reading.

 Once you’ve prepped your ingredients, it’s time to assemble your quinoa veggie bowls!